Understanding Combat Stress Response: Signs, Causes, and Healing Strategies

 Physical Symptoms

-Fatigue: Chronic stress can leave you feeling drained, even after rest.
+Fatigue: feeling drained even after rest.

 Healing From CSR With Rest

-Modalities to Help Recover From Combat Stress Response
+Modalities to Help Recover from Combat Stress Response

 Tension and Trauma Releasing Exercises (TRE)